 There are three main types of gymnastics including: artistic gymnastics, rhythmic gymnastics, and trampoline.

-Artistic gymnastics (the most common type) is where gymnasts perform short routines on different apparatus such as parallel bars, balance beam, floor or vault.
+Artistic gymnastics The most common type, this where gymnasts perform short routines on different apparatus such as parallel bars, balance beam, floor or vault.

-Rhythmic gymnasts is whereby one or more performers combine dance routine and use apparatus such as rope or ribbon and is judged competitively on coordination and aesthetics.
+Rhythmic gymnasts In this type, one or more performers combine dance routine and use apparatus such as rope or ribbon and is judged competitively on coordination and aesthetics.

-Trampoline gymnastics is more of an aerodynamic sport where the trampolinist performs complicated twists, turns, tucks and somersaults while jumping.
+Trampoline gymnastics Trampoline Gymnastics is more of an aerodynamic sport where the trampolinist performs complicated twists, turns, tucks and somersaults while jumping.

 All kids love learning how to do cartwheels and doing headstands, even toddlers love physical play and there are plenty of classes around Ireland that start lessons for three years and up.
 For young kids, emphasis in these beginner classes is based on fun with lots of forward and backward rolling, headstands using kids sized apparatus and generally based around games and music.